Top Menu

 NOTE: At this point, we used our DeWalt framing nailer to speed things up. using 3 1/2" nails.
 However, two 1/2" lag bolts were driven into each stud later on, to better support the intense load.

-This time around I'm using 2 x 10 joists and 6 x 6 posts.
+This time around, I'm using 2 x 10 joists and 6 x 6 posts.
 Both platforms are OK.
-The old platform was only used to get in and out of the house, while the new one will support walls, window-s, a door, strong flooring and cabinets with lots of storage capacity.
+The old platform was only used for getting in and out of the house, while the new one will support walls, windows, a door, strong flooring, and cabinets with ample storage.
 That's why we made it stronger.

-Another reason to use the 6 x 6 posts is that I didn't want too many obstructions underneath the decking area because the plan is to use that area as storage. ;)
+Another reason to use the 6 x 6 posts is that I didn't want too many obstructions under the decking area, since the plan is to use that area for storage. ;)

 INSTALLING THE JOISTS